glibsonoran/Plush-for-ComfyUI/README.md

 *   [**Prompt and Image examples from the Style_Prompt and Style_Prompt + OAI Dall-e3 node(s)**](#examples)
 ****
 ### Updates:
+11/23/2024 @7:49am PST *Version 1.21.20*
+*   **Advance Prompt Enhancer (APE), Retries**
+    *   User can select the number of *Tries* the node will make to connect and generate output from an AI Service.
+APE will indicate a failure and display the error in the *troubleshooting* output if the process fails after the indicated number of attempts.
+    *   Names of items in the *AI_service* pull down menu have been changed to better reflect that they apply to remote and local services, this may cause errors when you use the updated node in existing workflows.
+To fix this simply select a new item name from the pull down menu and run your workflow.
+*   **Help.json**
+    *   Updated to reflect changes detailed above.
+*************
 10/20/2024 @5:04pm PST *Version 1.21.19*
 *   **New Utility nodes:**
     *   Type Converter:  Converts various data types from a string.
 Also can cross-reference equivalent data type